 Best Sign-Up Bonus For Points

-To receive an estimate of how much each card's sign-up bonus is worth, and whether you'll be able to meet the card's sign-up bonus spending requirements, simply click “edit” and input your estimated monthly expenses.
-The "Bonus Value" column will then reflect our estimate of how much each card can earn you through its sign-up bonus based on your expenses.
+To receive an estimate of how much each card's sign-up bonus is worth, and whether you'll be able to meet the card's sign-up bonus spending requirements, simply click the gear symbol and input your estimated monthly expenses.
+The 2-year rewards value column will then reflect our estimate of how much each card can earn you through its sign-up bonus based on your expenses.

 Best Sign-Up Bonus for Airline Miles